dotnet/docs/docs/framework/winforms/controls/design-time-errors-in-the-windows-forms-designer.md

 ### Component '\<component name>' did not call Container.Add() in its constructor

-This is an error in the component you just placed on the form or loaded.
-It indicates that the component did not add itself to its container control (whether that was another control or a form).
+This is an error in the component you just loaded or placed on the form.
+It indicates that the component did not add itself to its container control (whether that is another control or a form).
 The designer will continue to work, but there may be problems with the component at run time.

 To correct the error, contact the component vendor.
 Or, if it is a component you created, call the `IContainer.Add` method in the component's constructor.